jiayinlu19960224/TriMe/README.md

 ### Meshing
-Next, we create the adaptive sizing field for meshing, based on the shape defined and the adaptivity parameter <code>K</code>.
+Next, we generate automatically the adaptive sizing field for meshing, based on the shape defined and the adaptivity parameter <code>K</code>.
 ```c++
 //-------------------3.Create adaptive sizing field------------------
 sizing_2d_automatic size_field(&shp,K);